-8.1 A candidate will be permitted reassessment in any taught course, for which he or she has obtained a grade D1 or worse.
-A candidate will be entitled to one reassessment only in any course and the timing and nature of the reassessment will be as specified in the Programme Document.
+- 8.1 A candidate will be permitted reassessment in any taught course, for which he or she has obtained a grade D1 or worse.
+A candidate will be entitled to one reassessment only in any course and the timing and nature of the reassessment will be as specified in the Programme Document. - 8.2 Reassessment of the dissertation or other substantial independent work will be permitted on one occasion only, under such conditions as the Examiners may prescribe in each particular case.
+Normally, resubmission should be no later than 3 months after the date of the meeting of the Board of Examiners. - There is no automatic entitlement to repeat any previous practical work associated with the dissertation or substantial independent work or to undertake further practical work. - 8.3 The Programme Document may specify more stringent criteria for reassessment on the basis of requirements of external bodies. - 8.4 All reassessment results will be capped at grade C37.

-4 In compliance with the Scottish Credit and Qualification Framework a minimum component of the total credit must be gained from Masters level courses (Level M/SCQF Level 11) as follows: 150 credits for a Masters Degree, 90 credits for a Postgraduate Diploma, 40 credits for a Postgraduate Certificate.
-Degrees which have a minimum duration of two years full-time, such as the Master of Fine Art and the MPhil 2D/3D Motion Graphics, will require completion of a higher volume of credit which will be specified in the Programme

-5 Average grades are determined with reference to the schedule of grades and aggregation scores contained in the University's Code of Assessment.
-The average is calculated as the arithmetic mean of individual course scores, adjusted to reflect relative weights attributed to the scores being combined.
-These weights will correspond to the weights (if any) published in programme documentation but otherwise will be determined by the distribution of course credits within the programme.

-8.2 Reassessment of the dissertation or other substantial independent work will be permitted on one occasion only, under such conditions as the Examiners may prescribe in each particular case.
-Normally, resubmission should be no later than 3 months after the date of the meeting of the Board of Examiners.

-There is no automatic entitlement to repeat any previous practical work associated with the dissertation or substantial independent work or to undertake further practical work.

-- 8.3 The Programme Document may specify more stringent criteria for reassessment on the basis of requirements of external bodies. - 8.4 All reassessment results will be capped at grade C36.